yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 ## Publish Lookup Names

-When publishing a service it is possible to specify a list of lookup names to publish it under as part of the {{Publish}} method arguments:
+When publishing a service it is possible to specify a list of lookup names to publish it under as part of the `Publish` method arguments:

 {code:java}
 DomainServiceHost.Host.Publish(new DataProcessor(), "MyDataProcessor", "MySpecialDataProcessor");